 Skip to main content

 The overall value of any purchase is subjective and varies person-to-person.
 Some people are willing to pay premiums for certain things.
 In contrast, with others, nothing out there warrants a premium, and thriftiness trumps all.
-For these reasons, we can’t provide an answer to whether or not meal kits are worth it that everyone will agree with.
+For these reasons, we can’t provide an answer to whether meal kits are worth it that everyone will agree with.
 But, we can highlight all the points to consider before you subscribe to a service so that you can make your own informed decision.

-• They develop recipes that can be prepared by anyone yet are still creative and delicious.
+• They develop recipes that can be prepared by anyone, yet are still creative and delicious.

 • They source the ingredients, which are often organic.